peterkhayes/inlineAB/README.md

     </abtest>

 ##### What's going on here?
 The outer tags are special `<abtest>` tags.
 They're used to indicate that a set of elements should be grouped together as a single AB test.
 Users will see one of the elements inside the `<abtest>` tag.
 The element you see is the chosen experience.
 For instance, in our example above, a user would (at random) be shown either "Hello!" or "Hi!" as the header.
 Whenever inlineAB detects an `<abtest>` tag on the page, it will immediately choose one of the experiences, deleting the others and the `<abtest>` tag itself.
-No trace of your AB test will be left on your page, and the processing occurs only a few miliseconds after the tag is created.
+No trace of your AB test will be left on your page, and the processing occurs only a few milliseconds after the tag is created.

 You should also notice the attributes `test-name` and `exp-name`.
 The first attribute is placed on the `<abtest>` tag and tells inlineAB what you want your test to be named.
 We called this test `header-text` because it's deciding between two different header text choices.
 The second attribute, `exp-name` is placed on each of the possible experiences and should describe the experience contained within that tag.
 Make sure these names are memorable!
 You'll need them when you view your analytics.